In your own SEO, Internet marketing and social media marketing efforts, it’

 This is aspirin all over again.
 Aspirin is aspirin.
 What can you do to make your aspirin better?
 Well…we’ll make ours more potent.
-Yeah, we’ll cram more milligrams into each pill.
+Yeah, we’ll cram more milligrams

 From there, some brilliant company decided to coat their aspirin to prevent “aspirin stomach upset.”